-Leadership is a journey…a journey that’s probably different than you thought it would be before you stepped into leadership.
+Leadership is a journey…a journey that’s probably different (and full of more secrets) than you thought it would be before you stepped into leadership.

 When I was young, I always thought leaders had it all figured out.
 That the uncertainty would one day disappear once I had more life and leadership under my belt.

 But as you eventually learn, it doesn’t really work that way.

 In fact, I think most leaders struggle more than they let on.
 I know personally, at one point or another, I’ve struggled in each of the areas listed below.
 But, at the time, because I didn’t want to tell anyone how I really felt, I kept mostly quiet.

 Looking back, I realize for too long I kept far too much of it to myself.

 You know what keeping it to yourself does, right?